Paths on Windows

 Git for Windows.

-convert the invocation directory into a unix-style /
+convert the invocation directory into a unix-style /-separated path.
+Use

 same unix-style path.